What is OralID?

 OralID® is an adjunctive screening device that uses fluorescence technology to aid clinicians in visualization of oral abnormalities.
 It is easy to use and non-threatening to patients.
 Dentists and hygienists can use OralID to increase the efficacy of oral exams without incurring additional per-patient costs.
 One needs only to wipe it down between uses with a disinfecting wipe.* OralID is battery operated, which means it can be used in multiple operatories.

-During the Fluorescence Assessment, we are looking for dark lesions.
-If you discover any lesions that appear dark, or abnormal, experts suggest you re-assess within 2 weeks.
+During the OralID fluorescence screening, we are looking for dark lesions.
+If you discover any lesions that appear dark or abnormal, experts suggest you re-assess within 2 weeks.
 Any trauma due to thermal or mechanical damage will have healed by that time.

 *The CDC recommends the use of a sheath during standard procedures as best practice.